AbdelhakimRafik/Pharmalogy-API/README.md

 # Pharmalogy API

-Pharmacology API is a RESTFUL API that implement different functionalities to manage and organize pharmacies work.
+Pharmalogy API is a RESTFUL API that implement different functionalities to manage and organize pharmacies work.

 ## Features